taoensso/encore/README.md

 **[API docs][]** | **[CHANGELOG][]** | [other Clojure libs][] | [Twitter][] | [contact/contrib](#contact--contributing)

-# Clojure/Script cross-platform core utils library
+# Core utils library for Clojure/Script

 > **Please note**: this is a library intended mostly for my own use or **for advanced users** who are comfortable reading the source code to see what's available + how to use it - **Peter Taoussanis**